Spacetime symmetry-enriched SymTFT: from LSM anomalies to modulated symmetries and beyond: Symmetry enriched SymTFT

 where $W_{\eta(q_1,q_2)}$ is the string operator for the anyon $\eta(q_1,q_2)$ acting along the gapped boundary.
 When the symmetry-enrichment is trivial, i.e., when $\rho$ is the identity automorphism and $[\eta]$ is trivial, ${Q_\cL \cong Q}$ and ${G_\cL \cong A_\cL \times Q}$.

 An important class of gapped boundaries are those whose Lagrangian condensable algebra is $Q$-symmetric~\cite{BJL181100434, CW200202984, K220308156}.
-A $Q$-symmetric condensable algebra $\cA$ is a condensable algebra that:\footnote{A condensable algebra satisfying these two conditions is a $Q$-equivariant algebra~\cite{BJL181100434}} \begin{enumerate} \item is $Q$-stable, i.e., ${\rho_q(\cA)\cong\cA}$\,; \item each anyon in $\cA$ carries no fractional $Q$ symmetry charge. \end{enumerate} We note that a boundary whose condensable algebra has anyons carrying fractional symmetry charge generally causes the symmetry to spontaneously break on the boundary.
+A $Q$-symmetric condensable algebra $\cA$ is a condensable algebra that:\footnote{A condensable algebra satisfying these two conditions is a $Q$-equivariant algebra~\cite{BJL181100434}} \begin{enumerate} \item is $Q$-stable, i.e., ${\rho_q(\cA)\cong\cA}$\,; \item no anyons in $\cA$ carry fractional $Q$ charge. \end{enumerate} We note that a boundary whose condensable algebra has anyons carrying fractional symmetry charge generally causes the symmetry to spontaneously break on the boundary.

 Notably, a gapped boundary with a $Q$-symmetric condensable algebra $\cL$ neither explicitly breaks nor extends $Q$.
 First, it does not explicitly break $Q$ since $\cL$ is $Q$-stable.
 Second, perhaps less obviously, it does not extend $Q$, i.e., the sequence~\eqref{extensionGcL} splits.
 This follows from $\cL$ having to condense all ${\eta(q_1,q_2)}$ anyons to satisfy property 2 of being $Q$-symmetric.
 Indeed, because $\cL$ is Lagrangian, every anyon not in $\cL$ must braid non-trivially with at least one anyon in $\cL$.\footnote{This can be proven using that a Lagrangian algebra ${\cL = \bigoplus_a n_a \, a}$ satisfies ${\sum_a S_{ba} n_{a} = n_b}$, where $S$ is the topological $S$ matrix~\cite{KKO210713091}.
 For any anyon $b$ not in $\cL$, ${n_b = 0}$ and this equation becomes ${\sum_a S_{ba} n_{a} = 0}$.
 Because ${S_{b1} = d_b/\cD>0}$, where $\cD$ is the total quantum dimension, ${\sum_{a\neq 1} S_{ba} n_{a}< 0}$.
 Therefore, there must be some anyon $a$ with ${n_a \neq 0}$ that has ${S_{ba} \neq 0}$ and braids non-trivially with $b$.
 We thank Carolyn Zhang for informing us of this proof.} Since a $Q$-symmetric $\cL$ does not include anyons with fractional $Q$ charge, the $\eta(q_1,q_2)$ anyons do not braid with any anyons in $\cL$, and therefore they must be condensed since $\cL$ is Lagrangian.
 Because every $\eta(q_1,q_2)$ anyon is condensed, the boundary extension mechanism never occurs.\footnote{Using the same reasoning, we find that any boundary for which the extension class of~\eqref{extensionGcL} is non-trivial must condense anyons carrying fractional symmetry charge and spontaneously break the enriching symmetry.} Importantly, not every $Q$-enriched topological order admits a $Q$-symmetric Lagrangian algebra.\footnote{For example, $2+1$D $\Z_2$ topological order, i.e., $2+1$D $\Z_2$ toric code, enriched by a $\Z_2$ symmetry that exchanges $e$ and $m$ anyons does not have a $\Z_2$-symmetric Lagrangian algebra.}